 A more complete explanation for the Shonkin Sag is that it was formed

-over immensely long periods of glaciation, probably during at least several
+over immensely long periods, probably during at least several

 Ice Ages.
 It was formed not by a single violent event, but in a much

 more complex sequence of events, including diversion of the flow of